cicirello/user-statistician/README.md

 Here is how you can do something similar if your profile repository has required checks on its main branch.
 First, create a branch, perhaps called `stats`.
 The special `stats` branch does not need to be kept up to date with `main`.
-Then modify the workflow to checkout the dedicated `stats` branch as follows:
+Then modify the workflow to checkout the dedicated `stats` branch (see the modified `actions/checkout@v2` step) as follows:

 ```yml
 name: user-statistician